-Adhering to a few tips for night buses in Asia could mean the difference between an interminable ride and a restful journey.
+Adhering to a few tips for taking night buses in Asia could mean the difference between an interminable ride and a restful journey.
 Sometimes getting the right seat on the right bus is simply luck of the draw, but there are some variables you can control.

 Prepare Your Luggage

-Security on Night Buses
+Theft on Night Buses

 Sadly, overnight buses are a convenient place for thieves to do what they do best.
 Petty thefts occur on overnight buses throughout Southeast Asia.
-In Nepal, items are even stolen from luggage stored on top of buses.
-In Thailand, bus assistants crawl into the luggage holds beneath buses and rifle through bags while rolling down the road!
+In Nepal, items are sometimes even stolen from luggage stored on top of buses.
+In Thailand, the assistants crawl into the luggage holds beneath buses and rifle through bags while rolling down the road!

 There are a few ways you can lower the risk of becoming a target: